Anjiang-Wei/EquiBench/README.md

     python step1_data.py data
     ```

+   This will download all 2400 program pairs from the [EquiBench-Datasets](https://huggingface.co/datasets/anjiangwei/EquiBench-Datasets) repository on HuggingFace.

 ## Step 2: Running Evaluations

 Execute the evaluation script with your desired configuration.
 The example below runs a zero-shot evaluation on three different models with a sample limit of 1 for each category: